 “The skin does not absorb chlorine well, but small amounts can pass through the skin when people are exposed to chlorine gas, bleach, or come into contact with water or soil containing high levels of chlorine.
 Although small amounts of chlorine can pass through the skin, it is eliminated from the body rapidly.
 Chlorine may irritate or burn the skin, especially moist areas.”

-2. Chloroform (one of the THMs) which may be cancer-causing can form when showering in chlorinated hot water
+2. Chloroform (one of the THMs) which may be cancer-causing can is a by-product from showering in chlorinated hot water

 There is plenty of evidence and research that shows that we may inhale THMs from chlorinated tap water.